-Research
+Recent Research

-Professor Pinch is currently finishing a book-length study of the social and emotional world of Indian soldiers in the Bengal army (the “Company Fauj“) in mid-nineteenth-century north India, beginning with the mutiny and military revolt in Meerut in 1857.
-He is also completing a joint translation of two long eighteenth-century Hindi (Brajbhāṣā) poems celebrating the warlord Anūpgirī Gosāīṃ, a.k.a.
+Professor Pinch is currently finalizing a book-length study of the social and emotional world of Indian soldiers in the Bengal army (the “Company Fauj“) in mid-nineteenth-century north India, beginning with the tumultuous events of April and May 1857 in Meerut, entitled From Mutiny to Revolt: Women and the Beginning of 1857 (forthcoming, Cambridge 2025).
+In 2024 he and Dalpat Rajpurohit finished revisions to a joint translation of the Himmatbahādur Vīrdāvalī by Padmākar (the first draft completed with the late Allison Busch), a long eighteenth-century Hindi (Brajbhāṣā) poem celebrating a 1792 victory by the warlord Anūpgirī Gosāīṃ, a.k.a.
 “Himmat Bahādur” (d.
 1804).
+This is forthcoming from Harvard in the Murty Classical Library of India in 2026.

 Pinch is the author of numerous book chapters, essays, and reviews, as well as articles in History and Theory, Past & PresentModern Asian Studies, and Indian Economic and Social History Review.